-KAPA2G Fast HotStart DNA Polymerase is designed to amplify fragments of up to 1 kb in size with a 1 sec/cycle extension time.
-Using longer extension times may result in nonspecific amplification, smearing, primer dimer formation, and over-amplification.
-If low yields are obtained with a 1 sec extension time, increase to a maximum of 30 sec/cycle, in 5 sec increments.
-For amplicons >1 kb in size, start with 15 sec/kb, and increase to a maximum of 1 min/kb. in 15 sec increments.
+Using excessive extension times may result in nonspecific amplification, smearing, primer dimer formation, and overamplification.
+If low yields are obtained even with a 15 sec extension time, increase to a maximum of 30 sec/cycle, in 5 sec increments.
+For amplicons >1 kb in size, start with 15 sec/kb, and increase to a maximum of 1 min/kb, in 15 sec increments.

 In addition to extension time, the annealing time is critical to ensure success.
-At temperatures typically used for annealing (\sim 60°C), KAPA2G Fast HotStart DNA Polymerase has much higher activity than wild-type Taq DNA polymerase.
+At temperatures typically used for annealing (~60°C), KAPA2G Fast DNA Polymerase has much higher activity than wild-type Taq DNA polymerase.
 Therefore, the use of excessive annealing times often results in the same effects as excessive extension times.
 Typically, the formation of nonspecific products that are larger than the target band indicates that the annealing time used is too long.